 These standards only address changes to the exterior features of buildings and structures within the District and are intended to assist property owners and the Town in determining whether the proposed changes are consistent and harmonious with the District's neighborhood.
+Ordinary maintenance, repairs, and other work which does not involve any change to any exterior feature in the District are excepted from and are not subject to these standards or to the provisions set forth in KBC 15.08.120 Downtown Preservation Overlay District.
 These standards provide the Kure Beach Historic Preservation Commission (the "HPC" or "Commission"), Town Staff, and property owners with the minimum guidelines needed for making decisions on applications for Certificates of Appropriateness ("COAs") which are required prior to making any changes to the exterior features within the District.